i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 (now specified in [ECIES]_) defined the replacement of ElGamal with ECIES for Destinations.

-This proposal defines the replacement of ElGamal with ECIES for routers.
+This proposal defines the replacement of ElGamal with ECIES-X25519 for routers.
 This proposal provides an overview of the changes required.
 Most of the details are in other proposals and specifications.
 See the reference section for links.